SystemsApproach/sdn/exercises.rst

 * ``mininet\`` → 2x2 leaf-spine (Mininet)
 * ``util\`` → Utility Scripts (Bash)
 * ``ptf\`` → Data plane unit tests (PTF)

+Note that the exercises include links to various files on GitHub, but don't forget you have those same files cloned on your laptop.

 Commands
 ~~~~~~~~~~~~~~~~